 Policies and Guidelines

 The community of trust created by Washington and Lee's student-run Honor System is one of the hallmarks of student life.
-W&L students hold each other accountable for honorable behavior, character and integrity, actively participating in the governance of student conduct through five bodies:
+W&L students hold each other accountable for honorable behavior, character and integrity, actively participating in the governance of student conduct.

-- The Student-Faculty Hearing Board hears allegations of prohibited discrimination, harassment, sexual misconduct, or hazing by individual students and non-Greek organizations.
+- The Harassment and Sexual Misconduct Board hears allegations of prohibited discrimination, harassment, sexual misconduct, or retaliation.

 - The Student Judicial Council hears allegations of other types of student misconduct (e.g. incidents involving alcohol, vandalism, disruptive behavior, etc.)